The Castles of the Crusades

 Crusader Castles Today

 The Crusades were a very critical era in the History of Europe and the Mediterranean.
 After Jerusalem was Captured in the First Crusade, there was a frenzy of construction in and around the Holy Land.
 Dozens of castles were built in an attempt to fortify and protect the area from invasion, and to help facilitate the arrival of European Pilgrims.
 Many different Crusader Castles can be found all over the Eastern Mediterranean and they are some of the world’s most iconic examples of Medieval Military Architecture.
-The Size, complexity, and quantity of these castles illustrates how influential the Crusades were to the history and development of Jerusalem and the Holy Land.
+The Size, complexity, and quantity of these castles illustrate how influential the Crusades were to the history and development of Jerusalem and the Holy Land.

 • About the Author